This page is an excerpt from

 If one only counts the states stemming from the Western empire – ignoring the Eastern empire, which survived for some centuries, and the kingdom of the Vandals, which belongs to the African continent, and including the fact that the kingdom of Syagrius passed to the Franks after his death in 487 – one effectively arrives at ten states.
 This is a number that also arises in the apocalyptic prophecy of the ten kings (see The future Antichrist).
 Of course, the number of states in Europe has always changed in the course of its history.
 France and Germany have absorbed smaller states and new states have formed.
 It is nevertheless not completely erroneous to argue that about ten important states were more or less always present in Europe.
 In Western Europe, this may be Germany, Great Britain, France, Italy and Spain.
 In the East, we have to include Russia, Poland, Hungary and Turkey in any case.
 In the present day, the ten most important nations number on a planetary scale.
 At the time of the future Antichrist, Europe will perhaps be a single nation.

-Sermons to the People: Advent, Christmas, New Year, Epiphany (Sermon 93:7).
+St. Augustine, Sermons to the People: Advent, Christmas, New Year, Epiphany Sermon 93:7 (translation from French to English by the author).

 If you know of a good book that fits the contents of this